ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 ### Mobile Shaders

-NOTE the following is still rough, maybe needs some expansion to emphasize where we see issues in practice, e.g. shimmering on certain corners, especially with larger textures
+**TODO** the following is still rough, maybe needs some expansion to emphasize where we see issues in practice, e.g. shimmering on certain corners, especially with larger textures

 We see doubles in Lua, and often both varieties in native code.
 Floating point also shows up in Corona's shaders.
 "High precision fragment shader" support, for instance, comes into play on mobile platforms, and basically boils down to how many bits the driver grants to our numbers in fragment kernels.